Hoverbear/rust-education-paper/paper.md

 > It is better to be explicit and promote understanding of what is occuring, than to expect the programmer to maintain all of this information in their head.

 This quality does not do away with conciseness, or elegance of code.
-Community members have developed bindings for well-known tools like Redis @redis and found the APIs for equivalent Rust and Python actions of relatively similar "feel", despite the benefits of Rust's type system providing an additional safety net @redis-api.
+Community members have developed bindings for well-known tools like Redis (@redis) and found the APIs for equivalent Rust and Python actions of relatively similar "feel", despite the benefits of Rust's type system providing an additional safety net (@redis-api).

 Rust does, however, have significant semantic differences compared to C-like languages.
 For variable declaration, Rust has the `let` keyword which is *immutable by default*, mutability is opt-in via `let mut`.
 The Rust compiler also enforces best practices, for example, introducing a file-level `const` which is not in all capitals is a compile-time error.(TODO: Check this is still the case)

 As well, function definitions differ from C-like languages.
 This change makes function definitions easier to comprehend when dealing with complex parameters, generics, and return values.
-Numerous reasoning for why C's declaration syntax is inadequate were well explained by Rob Pike @go-fn.
+Numerous reasoning for why C's declaration syntax is inadequate were well explained by Rob Pike (@go-fn).

 ```rust
 fn example_simple() {}